ethz-asl/linter/README.md

  * **Python** files:
    * **autopep8** Formats your python code.
    * **pylint** Checks your Python code for style errors and warnings.

-## TODOs:

- - [x] Add clang formatter
- - [x] Add autopep8 formatter for python
- - [x] Don't format merge commit changes
- - [x] Make generic and/or provide environment variables to adapt to repo
- - [ ] Make sure repos-specific C++ style is used for both cpplint and clang-format.
-    - [x] clang-format: uses .clang-format file in parent repo
-    - [ ] cpplint: ? not sure ?
- - [ ] Make sure the same python style is used for both pylint and autopep8.
- - [ ] Add to repos and test it:
-   - [ ] maplab
-   - [ ] voxblox
-   - [ ] turtlebot_navigation
-   - [ ] refill

 ## Dependencies